 I bridged the gap between fine art and commercial photography in 2013.
 Prior to this, I was creating and showing fine art paintings and photographs both regionally and nationally.

-This is a really important question!
+Finding the right photographer is really important!
 Your wedding photography is the primary aspect of your day that will preserve not just the beautiful details -- your flowers, dress, etc. -- but more importantly the way the day *felt* as well as the way the day looked.
-It's the historic recording of all those little moments so you can share them with those who weren't able to join you.
-Finding the right photographer is really important!
-Style & Personality are the two biggest areas you'll want to check for compatibility.
-Browse through my portfolio & if you love my style, let's chat and see if we're a good match!
+Which is why it's important to me to figure out if we're a great fit before officially booking. ....and frankly, I don't think you deserve anything less!
+Style & Personality are the two most important areas of compatibility.
+If you haven't already, browse through my portfolio & if you love my style, let's chat and see if we're a good match!